Conversational UI

 layoutgrid--full-height To be added to any layoutgrid (1 row is supported) around the chat UI components

-dataview--display-contents To be added to any dataview around chat components to prevent it from breaking the flex-flow on the page
+dataview--display-contents To be added to any data view around chat components to prevent it from breaking the flex-flow on the page

-Token Monitor Snippets
+Token Consumption Monitor Snippets

 A separate set of snippets has been made available to display and export token usage information in the running application.
 This is applicable for LLM connectors that follow the principles of GenAI Commons and as a result store token usage information.
 The following snippets can be added to (admin) pages independently from the conversation logic described in earlier sections.

-• Snippet_TokenMonitor - This snippet can be used to display token usage information in charts and contains several other snippets that you can use to build your token monitor dashboard.
+• Snippet_TokenMonitor - This snippet can be used to display token usage information in charts and contains several other snippets that you can use to build your token consumption monitor dashboard.
 To display the token usage data, users will need the UsageMonitoring user role.

 • Snippet_TokenMonitor_Export - This snippet can be used to display token usage information in a grid and export it as .xlsx.